Croldan1994/core-code/Week 1 -  Introduction to programming & Javascript/Readme.md

 1. Search for real word applications of Javascript
 ```
-<p>R//
+R//

 - It is mainly used for making websites interactive by adding behavior to web pages.
 - It can also develop web servers and web applications as well.
 - It can also be used to create videogames.
-- It can also be used to develop software that programs flying robots</p>
+- It can also be used to develop software that programs flying robots
 ```